-During the 2019-20 period there was an increase in the total percentage of complaints relating to medical, property, food and employment when compared to the 2018-19 period.
-The total percentage of complaints relating to phones, facilities, activities, programs, centre routine, buy ups and education decreased.
-Overall, the number of complaints per inmate has decreased in the last 12 months.
-The CSNSW comparative complaints data for the 2018-19 and 2019-20 reporting periods are as follows:
+During the 2020-21 reporting period there was an increase in the total percentage of complaints about medical issues, mail, visits, and unfair treatment when compared to 2019-20.
+The total percentage of complaints relating to facilities, phone, property, activities, buy-ups and food decreased.
+The CSNSW comparative complaints data for the 2019-20 and 2020-21 reporting periods are as follows:

-Corrective Services complaint numbers per 100 inmates comparison of 2018-19 and 2019-20
+Corrective Services complaint numbers per 100 inmates comparison of 2019-20 and 2020-21